drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 Users will benefit from this proposed system, as it reduces the time taken to physically meet and handle documents, and also minimises the frequency of physical meetings needed for tracking member progress.
 The system enables users to record past activities, which can be easily referred to in the future.
 This makes it easier for users to view past semester activity reports and create annual reports.
 Thus, this system can be useful for each batch of JKM members to refer to the past history of documentation, which can help them quickly know how to prepare for certain events, especially annual and large events that require more time for preparation.
 With this system, they will be able to obtain valuable information on what to do and how to do it for the event's documentation.

-The limitation of this system is that it is only accessible to JKM, office staff, and fellow members of KTDI.
+One limitation of this system is that it is only accessible to JKM, office staff, and fellow members of KTDI.
 This means that JKM committee members from other residential colleges do not have access to this system.
 As such, there is room for improvement to expand the system's accessibility to other JKM committees.
 Another limitation is that the system only focuses on documenting the event, which is just one aspect of event preparation.
 Other important preparations, such as participant management and attendance tracking, are not directly recorded in the system.
 These limitations suggest that the system may require further development and enhancement to meet the needs of all JKM committees and to address other important aspects of event preparation.
 One challenge that may arise during the project is that the system's features may not be able to solve certain issues faced by users, such as the possibility of file uploads failing due to their large sizes.
 Another challenge is ensuring the security of the system to protect users' email and password information.

 Overall, the proposed system offers significant advantages over traditional methods of event management, improving efficiency and reducing the workload for event organisers.